carolmarquesrr/carolmarquesrr/README.md

 - 📝 LinkedIn: [My page](https://www.linkedin.com/in/carolmarquesrr/)

-I have always focused on performing.
+:white_heart: I have always focused on performing.
 I enjoy working and see it as constant learning.